cartesia-ai/dev-showcase/README.md

 ### Cartesia Developer Showcase

 Welcome to the Cartesia Developer Showcase!
-This repository highlights innovative projects built using Cartesia's cutting-edge text-to-speech (TTS) technology.
-Explore how developers are leveraging Cartesia's API to create engaging, accessible, and powerful applications across various domains.
+This repository highlights innovative projects built using Sonic, our cutting edge text-to-speech model.
+Explore the many creative ways developers are leveraging Cartesia's API today.

 ## Table of Contents